Level 2 Adult Social Care Certificate:

 Now, the UK government has also taken action in the form of this new qualification, in an effort to ease the pressure on care organisations, and facilitate an influx of freshly qualified care professionals, to reinvigorate the industry.

-In terms of eligibility, learners must be aged 19 and over to enrol and receive allocated funding.
+In terms of eligibility, learners must be aged 19 and over to enrol.
 This is because the qualification doesn’t contain any English or Maths, making it more suitable for people with more life experience who need less support with these skills.
 That said, to keep in line with Department for Education policy, it’s important for younger learners to continue the study of English and Maths until aged 19.

 The course itself covers 15 key topics and areas, subject to Skills for Care and Ofqual approval.
 These include: